 Sarah Hempel Irani,

-Sarah Hempel Irani has been sculpting expressive figures in clay, bronze, and stone for over twenty years.
-Originally from Michigan, she moved to Maryland to apprentice with the former artist-in-residence at the Washington National Cathedral.
+Sarah Hempel Irani is a figurative sculptor with over two decades of experience, specializing in the creation of expressive figures in clay, bronze, and stone.
+Originally hailing from Michigan, Sarah's artistic journey led her to Maryland, where she embarked on an apprenticeship with the former artist-in-residence at the Washington National Cathedral.

 Board Member Member, ACLS - Association for Consultants for Liturgical Space